SoftwareAG/c8y-docs/content/microservice-sdk/cs-bundle/overview.md

 ### <a name="general-prerequisites"></a> Development prerequisites

-To use the C# client libraries for development, you need to install .NET Core SDK for your development platform (i.e. Windows or Linux) at least Version 2 of the [.NET Core SDK](https://dotnet.microsoft.com/download).
+To use the C# client libraries for development, you need to install .NET Core SDK for your development platform such as Windows or Linux (version 2.2 of the [.NET Core SDK](https://www.microsoft.com/net/download/windows)).
 Note that .NET Core Runtime and .NET Core SDK are different things.

 Use the following command to verify the version of your .NET Core SDK: